 If people read your profile and you indicate in your contact settings, summary, or headline that you accept invites, it will become easy for you to receive more invitations because open networkers will not be afraid of receiving the dreaded “IDK” from you.
 There is no fixed way of doing this, but feel free to look at my profile, or simply do an Advanced Search with “Invite” as the keyword and see how other people do it.

-By joining the same groups for open networkers that I recommended joining above in active ways to increase your network, you will become more likely to be found by other open networkers, especially those that are already group members.
+By joining groups for open networkers, you will become more likely to be found by other open networkers, especially those that are already group members.
 Just do a LinkedIn Group search for “open networker” and you should find quite a few to join.

 If you are an open networker and want to be found, I highly recommend that you search for groups using the new search engine in LinkedIn and join those groups that you would like to increase your network in.
 You will see many open networkers who will try to join as many groups as possible in order to get maximum exposure, but I stick to the approach of only joining those groups that meet my objective and that I can bring value to.
 If you do so, you will be more likely to receive invites from serious group members that aren’t necessarily open networkers.